-We have received fantastic feedback regarding your <specifics of contribution or effort>.
-As the <department name> of <company name>, we would like to express our sincerest thanks for the contribution you have made to our company and the team in general.
+I have received fantastic feedback regarding your <specifics of contribution or effort>.
+I would like to express my sincerest thanks for the contribution you have made to our company and the team in general.

-As a result of your hard work, we have noticed the <effects of contribution>. <Company name> is extremely grateful for this result, and an employee such as you reflects wonderfully on us.
+As a result of your hard work, I have noticed the <effects of contribution>. <Company name> is extremely grateful for this result, and an employee such as you reflects wonderfully on us.

-We commend you for your efforts, and we are excited to see what more you have to offer!
+I commend you for your efforts, and I’m excited to see what more you have to offer!
 Thank you again.

-As <position> of <company name>, I would like to express my sincerest gratitude for the leadership you have shown in the <project name>.
-The <project specifics> would not have run as smoothly and seamlessly without you at the head.
+I would like to express my sincerest gratitude for the leadership you have shown in the <project name>.
+The <project specifics> would not have run as smoothly and seamlessly without you spearheading it.

-We know that this is largely due to your fantastic leadership skills and determination to bring the team together.
-We can’t wait to work with you again in the future.
+I know that this is in large part due to your fantastic leadership skills and determination to bring the team together.
+I can’t wait to work with you again in the future.

 Thank you again for your wonderful work ethic.

-This letter serves as a thank you and a well done for your fantastic leadership in <project name>!
+Thank you and well done for your fantastic leadership in <project name>!

 Because of your determination, leadership skills, and willingness to take responsibility, I have noticed that <details of outcome>.

-I must thank you again for your wonderful contribution towards this project.
+I must thank you again for your wonderful contribution to this project.

 I would like to recognize and commend you for your <specifics of contribution or effort>.
-This really does reflect fantastically on all of us!
+This reflects fantastically on all of us!

-I want to thank you for your continued efforts and hard work on/in the <project/department name>.
+I would just like to thank you for your continued efforts and hard work on/in the <project/department name>.
 Your work ethic has been admirable and has led to <effects of contribution> - a great win for us at <company name>.

-Keep doing what you’re doing, and I look forward to seeing what more you have to offer!
+Keep doing what you do, and I look forward to seeing what more you have to offer!